 You can purchase an off-the-shelf UPS and perform the technical installation yourself, but there is no guarantee the product will work properly.
 Avoid the hassle and potential pitfalls of trying to determine factors such as UPS battery power calculations and installation procedures by trusting an IT vendor instead.

-An IT vendor such as RI Telephone will come to your location and conduct a site survey, taking an inventory of the equipment needing to utilize the UPS.
+An IT vendor, such as Rhode Island Telephone, will come to your location and conduct a site survey, taking an inventory of the equipment needing to utilize the UPS.
 This may include computers, telephones, and peripheral tech items such as printers, networks, servers, and security equipment.
 Then, the vendor will assess the power ratings of your equipment in relation to UPS device capabilities.

 The vendor will calculate your load requirement or the number of devices you can connect to a single UPS device without compromising quality.
 The vendor will give you an estimate of how many UPS devices you need and their duration based on how long you need to keep the connected devices running.

 With something as important as your company’s files, customer data, and reputation, don’t create your UPS system yourself.
 Purchase UPS products and work with a trusted vendor to properly install and test your devices.
-Setup a consultation with our team today!
+Stop wondering, what is a UPS uninterruptible power supply, and setup a consultation with our team!